-- All Unicode all the time!
+- All Unicode all the time! (except when you really really never need it

+urls, email addresses, ...)

-- DBD::mysql is fixed!
+- For Perl: DBD::mysql is fixed!

+- It will never be easier to convert than now

 - Everything uses UTC it'll never be easier to change than now (format for local timezone on display)

-- My new favorite feature:
+- My new favorite feature

 - Make MySQL picky about bad input!

 - SET sql\mode = 'STRICT\TRANS\TABLES';